Resources

 • Founding members are committed and motivated: Your co-op’s members will determine the success of the business.
 Without your members, the co-op can’t exist.
 The development of your co-op is more likely to be successful if the members are committed, motivated by your vision, involved in the process from the beginning and will benefit the most from the co-op.

-• The vision is clear: You have to have a clear vision, so members know what’s expected of them, how to resolve issues, and most importantly, how to achieve goals.
+• The vision is clear: You have to have a clear vision, so members know what’s expected of them, how to resolve issues and, most importantly, how to achieve goals.

 • It’s financially feasible: You will need adequate capital to succeed.
 Founding members should be financially committed to the co-op.
 If you have the financial resources you need from the start, you’ll be able to grow.